Bsar-Cyber/bsar-cyber.github.io/_posts/2024-11-07-TryHackMe-Internal.md

 ---
 title: Internal (Windows)
-description: Enumerate SMB shares, gain foothold by exploiting Jupyter, pivot with SSH key, and escalate priviledge with Runas.
+description: Exploited Wordpress site with WPScan and brute force into web account.
+Then gain the initial foothold with common WordPress theme reverse shell.
+Discover Jenkins and pivot to the service to get the root credential.
 author: Bsar
 date: 2024-11-06 00:00:00 +06:00
 categories: [TryHackMe]